devfort/source-mirror-cookbook/README.md

 - `client` recipe
 - Handle sources other than GitHub
-- Work out how to better server `.git` folders; cloning via Apache doesn't appear to work
+- Work out how to better serve `.git` folders; cloning via Apache doesn't appear to work